AIOnGraph/SEO_ContentGenerator_new/README.md

 We welcome contributions from the community.
 If you have ideas for improvements or encounter issues, please open a GitHub issue or submit a pull request.

 ## License
-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute the code according to the terms of the license.
+This project is licensed under the MIT License.See [LICENSE](https://github.com/AIOnGraph/SEO_ContentGenerator_new/blob/main/LICENSE%20.txt) for further details.

 ## Acknowledgments
 Special thanks to contributors and open-source projects that inspired this tool.